stretchr/hoard/README.md

-# Hoard
+# Hoard - All Your Bytes Are Belong To Us

 A fast, smart caching package for Go.

 ##Overview
-Hoard provides easy-to-use, high performant cache management capabilities to your Go programs.
+Hoard provides easy-to-use, high performance cache management capabilities to your Go programs.

 ###API Documentation